SimonBestia/bully-scripting/docs/01-game-reference/global-functions/02-all.md

 ---
-sidebar_position: 1
+sidebar_position: 2
-pagination_label: 'All Global Functions'
+pagination_label: All Global Functions
-sidebar_label: "All Game's Global Functions"
+sidebar_label: All Game's Global Functions
-description: 'A comprehensive list of all global functions available in the game.'
+description: A comprehensive list of all global functions available in the game.
 ---

-# Game's Global Native Functions
+# Game's Native Global Functions

 Here's all the 1732 global functions provided by the game.